cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 Module specific files that that holds functions related to permissions.

 ## *\*-utils* files
-Functions or Classes that can be App specific under `shared/` or module specific under: `modules/<module-name>/components/`
+Functions or Classes that can be App specific under `shared/` or module specific under: `modules/<module-name>/`

 ## *\*.css* files
+As of this conventions the project should only have one `index.css` file, that holds general purpose styles like: Text, body styles, etc.

+Component specific styles should be handled using [Styled Components]([https://www.styled-components.com/](https://www.styled-components.com/))